 What Are Muscle Relaxers?

-Muscle relaxers are sedative and tranquilizer medications that are used to treat muscle spasms and tension.
-They have a sedative effect and commonly work on the central nervous system by slowing it down or interfering with nerve transmission that can signal your muscles to spasm.
+Muscle relaxers are sedative and tranquilizer medications used to treat muscle spasms and tension.
+They have a sedating effect and commonly work on the central nervous system by slowing it down or interfering with nerve transmission that can signal your muscles to spasm.

-These medications can be prescribed to reduce muscle spasms caused by medical conditions, such as multiple sclerosis (MS) or cerebral palsy, or to relieve muscle tension, spasms, and pain related to injury or trauma.
+These medications are prescribed to reduce muscle spasms caused by medical conditions, such as multiple sclerosis (MS) or cerebral palsy, or to relieve muscle tension, spasms, and pain related to injury or trauma.
 They are usually intended for short-term relief.

 Key Facts About Muscle Relaxers

 - Muscle relaxers are commonly prescribed.
 Prescription rates doubled for skeletal muscle relaxers between 2005 and 2016.
-Many of these medications are being prescribed long term, even though they are only approved for short-term use, increasing the odds for abuse and addiction.
+Many of these medications are being prescribed long-term, even though they are only approved for short-term use, increasing the odds of abuse and addiction.

 - Muscle relaxer abuse can have serious side effects.
 In 2017, there were more than 10,000 case mentions of cyclobenzaprine (a popular skeletal muscle relaxant) to American Association of Poison Control Centers, as well as nearly 100 deaths.